International Trade Administration, Commerce.

 The total number of GSM cellular service subscribers reached almost to 64 million with an approximate penetration rate of almost 89%.
 The total telecom equipment and service market grew to $19.3 billion and is expected to expand in 2010 as the GSM sector is the driving force and the subscribers are expected to use more and more 3G services.
 Total number of 3G subscribers reached to almost 6 million while 2G subscribers decreased to 58 million.
 Fixed line subscribers are almost 17 million, reaching almost 100% penetration per house basis.
 Subscriber penetration for fix line is 23.5% and is not expected to increase anymore due to hard competition from the GSM cellular operators.

-With the introduction of 3G last year; IPTV, online services, content and media services, E-business, personalized services, music download, games, multi-play, video services, and other mobile entertainment, has been developing rapidly, creating new business areas and revenues.
+With the introduction of 3G last year; IPTV, online services, content and media services, E-business, personalized services, music download, games, multi-play, video services, and other mobile Start Printed Page 25304entertainment, has been developing rapidly, creating new business areas and revenues.
 BTK (Turkish Telecom Authority) is expected to conduct tenders for WiMax licenses in 2011.

 Over 40 private long distance telephone companies have been also operating over the last 5 years, mostly using VoIP via an interconnection agreement with Turk Telekom.
 Some of these companies have established or continue to establish their own network.